PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 - Compound optical images may be useful for distinguishing between fur vs feathers.

 For a given animal, SkyComb Analyst will, where feasible, evaluate the above characterisations.
-In some cases, from this information, a "decision tree" will be able to identify the animal's species.
+For some percentage of animals detected, from this information, a Machine Learning (ML) "decision tree" will be able to identify the animal's species.
-If not, a Machine Learning model can evaluate the probability that the animal belongs to various species.
+If not, the model can evaluate the probability that the animal belongs to various species.

 ## Useful animal characterisations
-These are the characterisations that may be useful in identifying a given animal's species:
+In more detail, these are the characterisations that may be useful in identifying a given animal's species:

 ### Definition of Pest in New Zealand
 In New Zealand (NZ), farms contain introduced ( *exotic* ) mammal species including sheep, cattle, pigs, deer, cats & dogs.
 NZ's only native mammal is a bat.
 So NZ has no *native* cat, dog, sheep, pig, cattle, deer, horse, possum, rat, ferret, stoat, hedgehog, rabbit or wallaby species.
 Most native NZ animal species are birds and insects.

 In conservation land *all* mammals (except bats) are exotic pests.
-Mammals have some charateristics that easily differentiate them from birds and bats.
+Mammals have some characteristics that easily differentiate them from birds and bats.
 SkyComb Analyst can leverage these characteristics.

 ### Animal Locomotion